Han River (Guangdong)

 The Han River (韓江 (韩江, Hán Jiāng)) is a river in southeast China.
 It is located mainly in eastern Guangdong and has a total length of 410 km.
 The river is combined with two main tributary rivers, Mei River and Ting River, at Sanheba (三河坝), Dabu County.
 Han River flows south through the Han River Delta entering the South China Sea at Chenghai District and Longhu District of Shantou.
 The Teochew people refer to the river as "the Mother River".

 The river is named after Han Yu, a writer, poet and government official of the Tang dynasty, in honor of his contribution to Chaoshan.
-It was originally named as E Xi (恶溪 (惡溪, ferocious river)) before Han Yu's exile to Chaozhou.
+The river was full of crocodiles and always flooding.
 The river became calm under Han's river regulation project.
 To remember him, the locals rename the river to Han River after his departure.

+River regulation

+The Challenges

+About 1,300 years ago, the Han River was originally known as "evil river" (惡溪; ak4 koi1 in Teochew; E Xi in Mandarin) or "crocodile river" (鱷溪; ngag8 koi1 in Teochew).
+At that time, before it was ever called the Han River, the waters were infested with crocodiles, which frequently attacked and injured people.

+Flooding posed an even greater challenge to the Han River than crocodiles ever did.
+While crocodile attacks were alarming, the river’s frequent and often destructive floods created far more serious and persistent problems for the region.
+Because the Han River is surrounded by mountain ranges and receives abundant rainfall, flooding has been common since ancient times.
+Its runoff volume is nearly half that of the Yellow River, even though its drainage basin covers only 4% of the Yellow River’s area.

+According to the New Tang History, "Biography of Han Yu" (《新唐書·韓愈傳》): "When Han Yu first arrived in Chaozhou, he inquired about the people’s hardships.
+They all said, ‘In evil river there are crocodiles; they have devoured nearly all the people’s livestock, and the people are impoverished because of this.' (初，愈至潮，問民疾苦，皆曰：'惡溪有鱷魚，食民畜產且盡，民以是窮)".